 I am a sophomore at MIT with a major in Brain and Cognitive Sciences.
 I love being around children and seeing their imaginations at play.
 With respect to the lab’s research, I am very intrigued by the vast cognitive feats demonstrated by infants and children in daily life.
 I sincerely enjoy having the opportunity to work with these young minds and to potentially discover new feats of which these minds are capable.

 Jenny Sangliana I am a rising senior at MIT majoring in Brain and Cognitive Sciences.
 I am interested in how children acquire language and their ability use the world around them to process information.
 Additionally, I am also interested in studying psychiatric disorders and how they affect linguistic development in early childhood.
-I am excited to work at the ECCL and to continue learning and discovering more about theses topics.
+I am excited to work at the ECCL and to continue learning and discovering more about these topics.

 I am a junior at MIT majoring in Math and minoring in Brain & Cognitive Science.
 I enjoy working with children and learning how they perceive the world around them.
 Specifically, I am interested in the psychology of learning, particularly in young children.
 I am excited to work in the ECCL and explore these interests and make further discoveries.

-I am a freshman at MIT majoring in Brain and Cognitive Sciences and double minoring in Linguistics and Music.
+I am a sophomore at MIT majoring in Brain and Cognitive Sciences and double minoring in Linguistics and Music.
 I have always really loved working with kids, and I’m particularly interested in how children acquire language and the cognitive similarities between language and music.
 I am excited to be working at ECCL and to learn more about these fascinating topics!

 Dayna Wilmot I am a rising MIT sophomore, majoring in Brain and Cognitive Sciences.
 I have always been interested in the human mind, and I’m excited to begin my practical study of Neuroscience so early in my MIT career.
 I am very interested in finding out more about learning and development, and believe that the ECCL is a great place to begin my journey!